Alvinn8/praeter/docs/praeter-gui/slots.md

     }
 }
 ```
-The method is called after the change has happened, and the gui will update
+The method is called after the change has happened (meaning `getItemStack` returns the new item), and the gui will update
 shortly after to render the new changes.